Patrick O’Hearn Discography

 Patrick O’Hearn’s music was also used in the soundtracks for the films Ice Bears of the Beaufort (2009) and NokotaHeart (2011), but these consist of existing Patrick O’Hearn tracks, rather than new music.

-In 1990, Private Music, Patrick’s record label at the time, released an album of techno remixes aptly named Mix-Up, which was not popular with critics and fans, and remains long out of print.
+In 1990, Private Music, Patrick’s record label at the time, released an album of techno remixes named Mix-Up, which was not popular with critics and fans, and remains long out of print.
 The album was the brainchild of the A&R department of Private Music and was released without Patrick knowing about it.
-He had only agreed to allow some remixes of his material to be experimented with in European dance clubs, and the first he knew of the album’s release was when it was in the stores.
+He had agreed to allow some remixes of his material to be experimented with in European dance clubs, and the first he knew of the album’s release was when it was in the stores.
 The versions of the tracks are vastly different from what Patrick had originally produced.
-This, combined with the fact that he didn’t know about the album’s release, makes it seem strange that Private Music decided to bill the album as a Patrick O’Hearn album.
+This, combined with the fact that he didn’t know about the album’s release, makes it unusual that Private Music billed the album as a Patrick O’Hearn album.

 Patrick O’Hearn’s first five albums from Ancient Dreams to Indigo were released on the Private Music record label.
 As Patrick’s tenure with Private Music was ending, a compilation album representing their years together was released in 1992, titled The Private Music of Patrick O’Hearn.
 This album included three previously unreleased tracks titled “Down Hill Racer”, “Irene”, and “Step”.